willvivi/fuel/Readme.md

 ### Local setup

-- Install docker
+- Install Docker
-- Run `dc build` from the root of the repository (might need to run it as superuser)
+- Run `docker-compose build` from the root of the repository (might need to run it as superuser)

 ### Running the project